Dr. Edward Peters

 Progressus Latine / Progress in Latin

-The materials listed below are topics typically treated during a basic sequence of Latin studies (e.g., two years in college, or about three years in high school, or an equivalent period of independent study).
-This list should not intimidate beginners!
-Latin is a logical subject matter and it can be learned in a logical, step-by-step format.
-Moreover, the individual materials listed below are not of equal importance or difficulty.
+Below are topics typically treated during a basic sequence of Latin studies (e.g., two years in college, or about three years in high school, or an equivalent period of independent study) and, consequently, those covered in Dr. Peters' formal Latin instruction formats.
+The individual materials listed below are not of equal importance or difficulty.
 Some will be learned in a few minutes, others will require days or weeks to learn and sometimes months to master.
-Either way, just dive in.
+No particular textbook is required by this sequence although some textbook references are given for convenience.

-Use this page to track the materials that you are expected to have learned, what you are studying at present, and what has not yet been presented, as follows:
+The materials that a student is expected to have learned, or is studying at present, and what has not yet been presented, are indicated as follows:

 Topics already presented and thus subject to examination.